kienmarkdo/Telegram-OSINT-for-Cyber-Threat-Intelligence-Analysis/README.md

 ### Telegram Installation / API Setup
 > [!NOTE]
-> It is recommended that you use a burner phone number, burner email address, and a VM to install Telegram Desktop.
+> It is recommended that you use a burner phone number, a burner email address, and a VM to install Telegram Desktop.

 - Navigate to http://my.telegram.org and log in with your phone number
 - Navigate to "API development tools" and fill the required fields